Woodbury University: 1987–2026: Move to Burbank and University of Redlands merger

 In 1994, the university was organized into three schools: the School of Architecture and Design, the School of Business and Management, and the School of Arts and Sciences, with the School of Architecture and Design being accredited by the National Architecture Accrediting Board.
 That same year, the majors of psychology, politics & history and liberal arts & business were added to their curriculum.
 In 1998, the university opened a satellite campus in downtown San Diego, offering degrees in architecture.
 In 2008, the San Diego campus moved from downtown San Diego to the Barrio Logan neighborhood.

+In 2012, the wife of then-university president Luis Calingo was alleged to have mistreated maintenance workers employed at the school, and was reported by Rose Nielsen, the wife of Calingo's predecessor Kenneth Nielsen.
+In September 2012, the month after she had reported the alleged incidents to the human resources department, Nielsen was fired and filed a lawsuit against the university.
+The case was settled out of court in February 2014.

 In 2021, Woodbury University announced a plan to consolidate operations of the San Diego campus into the Burbank campus, shutting down the San Diego campus by the end of the spring semester in 2024.
 In 2023, Woodbury University announced that they would be exploring a strategic integration into the University of Redlands after Woodbury experienced lower enrollments and income.
 The two universities announced a merger in January 2024.

-Controversies

-In 2012, the wife of then-university president Luis Calingo was alleged to have mistreated maintenance workers employed at the school, and was reported by Rose Nielsen, the wife of Calingo's predecessor Kenneth Nielsen.
-In September 2012, the month after she had reported the alleged incidents to the human resources department, Nielsen was fired and filed a lawsuit against the university.
-The case was settled out of court in February 2014.
+On July 6, 2026, the University of Redlands announced that its merger with Woodbury University was completed after final approval from the U.S. Department of Education, with Woodbury now operating as the Los Angeles campus of the University of Redlands.